animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-{data-store-name} organizes data in a cache into {x-data-store-docs}/basic_config/data_regions/chapter_overview.html\[Regions\].
+GemFire organizes data in a cache into {x-data-store-docs}/basic_config/data_regions/chapter_overview.html\[Regions\].
 You can think of a Region as a table in a relational database.
 Generally, a Region should only store a single type of object, which